Shiranuit/acceleration_structure_demo/README.md

 - Move by dragging the mouse with the left click
 - Zoom using the scroll wheel
 - Press B to switch activate / deactivate the usage of acceleration structure

+## Note

+The demo can take a bit of time to boot since there are 10 000 000 struct allocated in memory